ThisIsItz/ThisIsDev/blog-posts/git-basic-2/git-basic-2.md

 git clone https://www.github.com/username/repo-name
 ```

-with the url of the repository that you want to clone into your computer.
+with the URL of the repository that you want to clone into your computer.

 # But there is more...